History, fashion, glamour all rolled into one.

 Rue de Rivoli, 75001 Paris, France

 NO ONE ever comes to Paris without at least taking a photo in front of the Louvre’s highly celebrated pyramid.
 But who wouldn’t want to step inside and spend at least a few hours with the world’s greatest art collections.
 When it comes to iconic landmarks, Louvre is as synonymous as the Eiffel Tower and Notre Dame, it features approximately 38,000 objects from prehistory to the 21st century.
 It covers almost 800,000 square feet, hence many art enthusiasts have said it takes 11 days to fully see the museum in its entirety.
 10 million visitors every year makes Louvre the most visited art museum in the world.
-Therefore, we highly recommend carving out a few hours before it closes, so you won’t be stuck outside waiting in line throughout most of the day.
+Therefore, we highly recommend carving out a few hours before it closes, so you won’t be stuck outside waiting in line during most of the day.

-Tuileries Garden – best Monet museum
+Tuileries Garden – hiding a Monet museum

 Place de la Concorde, 75001 Paris, France

-Right next to the Louvre is Tuileries Garden, worthy of a long stroll, or an afternoon picnic (but be careful, rats come out to party at night.
+Right next to the Louvre is Tuileries Garden, worthy of a long stroll or an afternoon picnic (but be careful, rats come out to party at night.
 Mon Dieu!)
 Created in 1564 by Catherine de Medici – the queen consort of France – the garden became public after the French Revolution.
 Inside, there’s also Musée de l’Orangerie, an impressionist and post-impressionist art gallery spotlighting eight massive Water Lilies murals by Claude Monet.
 The water lilies will be quick to look through, but l’Orangerie also features other beautiful works by Henri Matisse, Paul Cézanne, Pablo Picasso, Pierre-Auguste Renoir…and many more.

 Palais Royal – Instagram-worthy